Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

-\textbf{State preparation and detection by QLS} Two valence electrons and closely spaced states with opposite parities in ThF$^+$ provide a significant eEDM enhancement in a weak bias electric field.
-However, simultaneously, the large number of nearly degenerate quantum states substantially dilutes the desired coherent signal.
-The JILA eEDM group has demonstrated a $\sim$50$\%$ state preparation of ThF$^+$ in an eEDM-sensitive state ($^3\Delta_1$, $v$=0, $J$=1, single $m_F$ and $\Omega$) by applying optical and microwave pumping (OMP)\cite{Zhou2020}.
-Furthermore, they have also developed a resonant enhanced multiphoton dissociation (REMPD) detection scheme with $\sim$30$\%$ efficiency\cite{Ni2014}.
-The impurity of the state preparation comes from population leakage to unknown dark states (from 3000 to 10000 cm$^{-1}$) and vibration excited states (v$>$1) during the OMP.
-The non-ideal efficiency of the state detection is determined by the complexity of multiple dissociative and radiative channels of the highly excited ThF$^+$.
-Improvements in state preparation and detection could require substantial spectroscopic work and more repumping lasers.
-In this letter, we develop a universal method by integrating OMP and QLS for single quantum state preparation and detection with unity efficiency, as shown in Figure \ref{fig:exp}(a).
-This method could be directly applied to other molecular ions, even polyatomic molecules, without substantial strategy modifications or spectroscopic work.
+\textbf{State preparation and detection by QLS.} The $^{232}$ThF$^+$ molecule, with its two valence electrons and closely spaced states of opposite parities, offers a significant eEDM enhancement in a weak bias electric field.
+However, the large number of nearly degenerate quantum states poses a challenge, as they dilute the desired coherent signal.
+The JILA eEDM group has demonstrated approximately 50$\%$ state preparation of $^{232}$ThF$^+$ in an eEDM-sensitive state ($^3\Delta_1$, $v$=0, $J$=1, and single $m_\textrm{F}$) by employing optical and microwave pumping (OMP)~\cite{Zhou2020}.
+Moreover, they have developed a rotation-selective resonant enhanced multiphoton dissociation (REMPD) detection scheme with an efficiency around 30$\%$~\cite{Ni2014}.
+The impurity in state preparation stems from population leakage to low-lying electronic states and vibrationally excited states ($v>1$).
+The non-ideal efficiency of the dissociation detection could be attributed to the complexity of multiple dissociative and radiative channels of the highly excited $^{232}$ThF$^+$.
+To improve the state preparation and detection, substantial spectroscopic work and additional repumping lasers are required.
+Furthermore, these efforts necessitate repetition and may exhibit significant variation for different molecular species.
+In this letter, we propose a universal method that combines OMP and QLS for single quantum state preparation and detection with near-unity efficiency.
+This approach can be directly applied to more complex molecular ions, such as $^{229}$ThF$^+$, $^{181}$TaO$^+$, and $^{176}$LuOH$^+$ without substantial strategy modifications. (see Supplementary Materials Section 1 for more details).